prithajnath/stackoverflow_analysis/README.md

 1. Download data as .7z files and extract them
 2. Use the `app.py` script to convert the XML file into a CSV
-3. Use [dbcrossbar](https://www.dbcrossbar.org/) to dump the CSV into BigQuery
+3. Use [dbcrossbar](https://www.dbcrossbar.org/) to dump the CSV into BigQuery (or some other warehouse like RedShift etc).
+Most warehouses have good connectors for Python

    - dbcrossbar is a Rust command line tool written by a former co-worker of mine.
 The interface is kinda wonky but it works great for large volumnes of data.
 It uses CSV as its "interchange format" to move data around, hence the `app.py` script.
 Once we have a valid CSV, we can use dbrossbar to upsert to a BigQuery table.
 It should be able to handle data of this scale